 Talk to survivors of the previous owners, neighbors, senior citizens at lunch, local carpenters and plumbers, and anyone else who might know something about the house.
 Their memories might be faint, but someone may have an old photograph, a bill, or written correspondence that will help place your house in time.

 Visit the Tax Assessor

-Property that is taxed as land has a parcel number attached to it—usually an odd-looking number with dots and dashes.
-This is your ID for a wealth of public records about your home.
+Property that is taxed as land always has a parcel number attached to it—usually an odd-looking number with dots and dashes.
+This is your ID that opens the door to a wealth of public records about your home.

 The tax roll for your home is located at your local city hall, town hall, county courthouse, or municipal building.
 This document will list each person who owned your property, and the value of the property.
 Over the years, the value usually climbs at a steady pace.
 An abrupt increase often means that new construction occurred.
 The year your property became more valuable may, in fact, be the year your house was built on a previously empty lot.

 Visit Your County Registry of Deeds

 While you're downtown, stop into the registrar's office and ask to see the tract index or a grantor-grantee index for your house.
-Translated from legalese, this means that you are asking to see a listing of transactions involving your property.
-In addition to providing dates, these records will give you the names of everyone who ever purchased the land your house is on—or whoever filed a lawsuit against it!
+In simple language, this means that you are asking to see a listing of transactions involving your property.
+In addition to providing dates, these records will give you the names of everyone who ever purchased the land your house is on—or whoever filed a lawsuit against it.

 Follow the Paper Trail

 By this time, you probably already have a pretty good idea about the age of your house.
 Research is addictive, however.
 You may not be able to resist scouting out nuggets of information buried in resources like these: